 This experiment followed the methodology set out by Nitsch et al. (2015), allowing comparability and the use of their bread wheat and hulled barley samples charred at 215°C, 230C, 245C and 260°C for 4, 8 and 24 hours.

-Rye and oat grains were obtained from organic farms.
+Rye (Secale cereale L.) and oat (Avena sativa L.) grains were obtained from organic farms.
 The rye grains were obtained from Whitehall Farm, Peterborough, UK and the oat grains from Tamarisk Farm, Dorset, UK.
-The hulled barley grains came from the same batch of material that Nitsch et al. (2015) used in their experiment, a single field in the Sault region of Provence, France, harvested in 2013.
-The bread wheat came from plot 18 of the Bad Lauchstädt long term static fertilization experiment in Germany, harvested 2004.
+The hulled barley grains (Hordeum vulgare var. distichum L.) came from the same batch of material that Nitsch et al. (2015) used in their experiment, a single field in the Sault region of Provence, France, harvested in 2013.
+The bread wheat (Triticum aestivum L.) came from plot 18 of the Bad Lauchstädt long term static fertilization experiment in Germany, harvested 2004.
 A third new species, spelt, was also charred but not included in the statistical calculations below as these were tailored for northern European medieval assemblages; full isotopic details for spelt are included in Stroud et al. (supplementary material/data-in-brief-submission).

 A total of 800 grains each of rye and oat were required to cover the 16 different combinations of temperature and time (15 charred batches + 1 uncharred).
 50 grains per taxon were selected for each of the different conditions, providing three replicates of 10 grains per condition and a spare 20 grains for photography and morphological assessment.
 The batches were weighed before and after charring to understand mass loss for the different charring conditions (see Stroud et al supplementary material /data-in-brief-submission for data).
 For the barley and wheat batches, only 200 grains were required, as they were only charred at 300°C for 4hr, 8hrs or 24hrs, as well as a batch of 50 grains used as a control uncharred sample.